ncagle/DNS-over-HTTPS/HTTP-2-Stream-Priority.md

 curl_easy_setopt(handle, CURLOPT_STREAM_PRIORITY, long value);

 'value' should be a number between 1 - 256.
-Values outside of this range has undefined behavior.
+Passing a value outside of this range has undefined behavior.

 -----